 Principal, St Andrew’s College within The University of Sydney

 Wayne is the 12th Principal of St Andrew’s College, within the University of Sydney.
+He was appointed in March 2008, having served the College as Secretary to the Council and Manager since 2004.
 In a former life he was a teacher, housemaster, sports master and College Executive member at The Scots College, Sydney, during the 1980’s.
 He left teaching to pursue a long-held interest in the business of sport, and was the General Manager of Operations at Australian Rugby until 1995, when he became world rugby’s first full time professional referee.
-He is a member of world rugby’s referee selection committee, coaxing talent and aspiration towards excellence – much like his role in St Andrew’s, where he delights in the joys of working with our best and brightest emerging adults.
+He is a member of Rugby Australia, SANZAAR and World Rugby’s referee selection committees, coaxing talent and aspiration towards excellence – much like his role in St Andrew’s, where he delights in the joys of working with our best and brightest emerging adults.

 UCA Committee Member